-1.3.3 Items included in SIGWX forecasts
+1.2.1.1.2.3 Items included in SIGWX

-SIGWX forecasts shall include the following items:
+forecasts SIGWX forecasts shall include the following items:

-- a) Tropical cyclone provided that the maximum of the 10-minute mean surface wind speed is expected to reach or exceed 17 m/s (34 kt); - b) Severe squall lines; - c) Moderate or severe turbulence (in cloud or clear-air): - d) Moderate or severe icing; - e) Widespread sandstorm/dust storm; - f) Cumulonimbus clouds associated with thunderstorms and with a) to e):
+- a) tropical cyclone provided that the maximum of the 10-minute mean surface wind speed is expected to reach or exceed 17 m/s (34 kt); - b) severe squall lines; - c) moderate or severe turbulence (in cloud or clear-air); - d) moderate or severe icing; - e) widespread sandstorm/duststorm; - f) cumulonimbus clouds associated with thunderstorms and with a) to e);

-Note. - Non-convective cloud areas associated with in-cloud moderate or severe turbulence and/or moderate or severe icing are to be included in the SIGWX forecasts.
+Note.- Non-convective cloud areas associated with in-cloud moderate or severe turbulence and/or moderate or severe icing are to be included in the SIGWX forecasts.

-- g) Flight level of tropopause; - h) Jet streams; - i) Information on the location of volcanic eruptions that are producing ash clouds of significance to aircraft operations, comprising: volcanic eruption symbol at the location of the volcano and, in a separate text box on the chart, the volcanic eruption symbol, the name of the volcano (if known) and the latitude/longitude of the eruption.
-In addition, the legend of SIGWX charts should indicate "CHECK SIGMET, ADVISORIES FOR TC AND VA, AND ASHTAM AND NOTAM FOR VA"; and - information on the location of a release of radioactive materials into the atmosphere of significance to aircraft operations, comprising: the radioactive materials in the atmosphere symbol at the location of the release and, in a separate text box on the chart, the radioactive materials in the atmosphere symbol, latitude/longitude of the site of the release, and (if known) the name of site of the radioactive source.
+- g) flight level of tropopause;

+- h) jet streams;

+- information on the location of volcanic eruptions that are producing ash clouds of significance to aircraft operations, comprising: volcanic eruption symbol at the location of the volcano and, in a separate text box on the chart, the volcanic eruption symbol, the name of the volcano (if known) and the latitude/longitude of the eruption.
+In addition, the legend of SIGWX charts should indicate "CHECK SIGMET, ADVISORIES FOR TC AND VA,

+AND ASHTAM AND NOTAM FOR VA"; and

+j) information on the location of a release of radioactive materials into the atmosphere of significance to aircraft operations, comprising: the radioactive materials in the atmosphere symbol at the location of the release and, in a separate text box on the chart, the radioactive materials in the atmosphere symbol, latitude/longitude of the site of the release, and (if known) the name of site of the radioactive source.
 In addition, the legend of SIGWX charts on which a release of radiation is indicated should contain "CHECK SIGMET AND NOTAM FOR RDOACT CLD".